techbench-sa/Enigma/README.md

 Import `hackathon_system.sql` to your database

-Download the project or use this commend:
+Download the project or use this command:
 ```bash
 $ git clone git@github.com:techbench-sa/hackathon-system.git
 ```